-The M.2 NVMe and M.2 SATA ports are identical.
-But, the software compatibility isn’t the same.
+The M.2 NVMe and M.2 SATA ports are identical in function.
+But the software compatibility isn’t the same.
 In most cases, the port will not be physically compatible as well.
 Because the interface is different, these drives interact differently with the system.
-The NVMe drives use the PCIe interface which offers much higher bandwidth than the SATA interface utilized by the SATA drives.
+The NVMe drives utilize the PCIe interface, which offers significantly higher bandwidth than the SATA interface used by SATA drives.

-If your system has an M.2 NVMe port (slot on the right side), you can use any M.2 SSD on it because they support SATA SSDs as well.
-But, this isn’t the case with the M.2 SATA-only ports.
+If your system has an M.2 NVMe port (located on the right side), you can use any M.2 SSD on it, as they also support SATA SSDs.
+But this isn’t the case with the M.2 SATA-only ports.
 M.2 SATA ports generally have a B-Key (Slot on the left side) or B+M Key (Slot on both sides).
 You can’t fit an NVMe drive in these ports.
-So, there is no point in talking about software compatibility.
+Therefore, there is no point in discussing software compatibility.

 So, in simple words, you can’t use an M.2 NVMe SSD in an M.2 SATA port because they are physically and logically incompatible.

-Let’s talk in full detail about this so that you have no confusion left.
+Let’s discuss this in full detail so that you have no confusion left.

 The Experiment